pinout-xyz/Pinout.xyz/src/en/template/index.md

 # Pinout!

-### The comprehensive GPIO Pinout guide for the Raspberry Pi.
+### The Raspberry Pi GPIO pinout guide.

-This GPIO Pinout is designed to be both a quick and interactive reference to the Raspberry Pi GPIO pins, plus a comprehensive guide to your Raspberry Pi's GPIO interfaces.
-It also includes [dozens of pinouts for Raspberry Pi add-on boards, HATs and pHATs](/boards).
+This GPIO Pinout is an interactive reference to the Raspberry Pi GPIO pins, and a guide to the Raspberry Pi's GPIO interfaces.
+Pinout also includes [dozens of pinouts for Raspberry Pi add-on boards, HATs and pHATs](/boards).

 ## Support Pinout.xyz